 With respect to Aim 2, we have previously reported construction and completion of the initial genome scale flux balance model for M. marapaludis metabolism using a maximum likelihood orthology approach and refinement through manual curation based on biochemical, genetic, and physiological data from literature.

-In the last quarter, we computationally and experimentally refine our model outside of the well-characterized methanogenesis pathway.
-Though the core metabolism of our model remains largely unchanged, we have improved the model’s portrayal of various uptake and biosynthesis pathways, as well as revising our biomass composition.
-We have also concluded harvests for targeted metabolomics experiments and submitted cells for analysis; we expect to receive these data in the next quarter.
-We have begun experiments to measure dry cell weights and growth yields which, coupled with the results of our metabolomics experiments, will give us a more robust set of data to use for model training and validation.
-We have started using our model to probe possible engineering strategies to alter M. maripaludis for conversion of methane to methanol and expect to have preliminary predictions in the next quarter.
+In the last quarter, we added incremental improvements to our model and created a gene knockout panel based on literature data to test the model’s ability to accurately predict gene knockout lethality.
+Our model is above the 85% accuracy threshold we set for this metric and we are awaiting parts for the chemostats in the Leigh lab to test our model’s predictions for growth yield and byproduct secretion rates as well as results from our metabolomics harvests.
+We have made progress on generating engineering designs by successfully predicting methanogenesis from methanol and reverse methanogenesis to create methanol.
+Generating our first design for methane oxidation has convinced us that adding thermodynamic constraints to our model will be a vital step in providing feasible strain designs.
+Therefore, we have implemented a novel method of applying free energy values to the model’s extracellular metabolites to ensure that our engineering solutions fulfill energetic requirements.
+In the next quarter, we expect to use our thermodynamically-constrained model to provide multiple different strain designs for converting methane to methanol.

 With respect to Aim 3, we validated the previously reported and surprisingly rapid rates (>0.8 s-1) of anaerobic methane oxidation by the thermophilic M. marburgensis MCR under single-turnover conditions.
 We have developed a novel and straightforward steady-state assay for reverse methanogenesis that couples Thiol:Fumarate Reductase (TFR) to MCR and have partially purified this enzyme.
 We have been successful in obtaining some activation of the M. maripaludis MCR using formate and CO, but the activity is well below that of M. marburgensis.